List of Sword Art Online characters: Eldrie Woolsburg

 Eldrie Woolsburg is a champion of the Four Empires Unity Tournament who defeated both Sortilliena Serlut and Volo Levantein, thus earning him an invite to the Central Cathedral.
 Once arriving, Administrator turned him into an Integrity Knight, and became known as Eldrie Synthesis Thirty-one (エルドリエ・シンセシス・サーティワン, Erudorie Shinseshisu Sātiwan).
 His first mission was to stop Kirito and Eugeo after they both had escaped from their prison cells, but he was soon defeated.
 After Alice returned to Rulid Village, Eldrie went to the village to execute Kirito and replead her in joining the resistance against the Dark Territory.
-Eldrie pushed his limits to subdues the dark army squadrons and died in Alice's arms.
+He pushed his limits to subdue the Dark Army squadrons and died in Alice's arms.